Medium COVID Could Be the Most Dangerous COVID

 Yet many have inferred that COVID’s dangers have no end.
 “What’s particularly alarming is that these are really life-long conditions,” Ziyad Al-Aly, the lead researcher on the veterans studies, told the Financial Times in August.
 A Cleveland Clinic cardiologist has suggested that catching SARS-CoV-2 might even become a greater contributor to cardiovascular disease than being a chronic smoker or having obesity.
 But if experts who hold this assumption are correct—and the mortal hazards of COVID really do persist for a lifetime (or even many months)—then it’s not yet visible at the health-system level.
 By the end of the Omicron surge last winter, one in four Americans—about 84 million people—had been newly infected with the coronavirus.
 This was on top of 103 million pre-Omicron infections.
 Yet six months after the surge ended, the number of adult emergency-room visits, outpatient appointments, and hospital admissions across the country were all slightly lower than they were at the same time in 2021, according to an industry report released last month.
 In fact, emergency-room visits and hospital admissions in 2021 and 2022 were lower than they’d been before the pandemic.
 In other words, a rising tide of long-COVID-related medical conditions, affecting nearly every organ system, is nowhere to be found.

 If mild infections did routinely lead to fatal consequences at a delay of months or years, then we should see it in our death rates, too.
-The number of excess deaths in the U.S.—meaning those that have occured beyond historic norms—should still be going up, long after case rates fall.
+The number of excess deaths in the U.S.—meaning those that have occurred beyond historic norms—should still be going up, long after case rates fall.
 Yet excess deaths in the U.S. dropped to zero this past April, about two months after the end of the winter surge, and they have stayed relatively low ever since.
 Here, as around the world, overall mortality rates follow acute-infection rates, but only for a little while.
 A second wave of deaths—a long-COVID wave—never seems to break.

 Even the most familiar maladies of “long COVID”—severe fatigue, cognitive difficulties, and breathing trouble—tend to be at their worst during the medium post-infection phase.
 An early analysis of symptom-tracking data from the U.K., the U.S., and Sweden found that the proportion of those experiencing COVID’s aftereffects decreased by 83 percent four to 12 weeks after illness started.
 The U.K. government also reported much higher rates of medium COVID, relative to long COVID: In its survey, 11 percent of people who caught the virus experienced lingering issues such as weakness, muscle aches, and loss of smell, but that rate had dropped to 3 percent by 12 weeks post-infection.
 The U.K. saw a slight decline in the number of people reporting such issues throughout the spring and summer; and a recent U.S. government survey found that about half of Americans who had experienced any COVID symptoms for three months or longer had already recovered.